Amino Acids for Delicious Taste : Glutamate and Aspartate

 Tomatoes ripen and turn red when they receive plenty of sunlight.
 Their amino acid content also increases as they ripen, turning them sweeter.
-The amino acids glutamate and aspertate are responsible for the taste of tomatoes, and their ratio is crucial.
-When glutamate and aspertate are present in a 4:1 ratio, tomatoes have the most tomato-like taste.
+The amino acids glutamate and aspartate are responsible for the taste of tomatoes, and their ratio is crucial.
+When glutamate and aspartate are present in a 4:1 ratio, tomatoes have the most tomato-like taste.
 In short, riper tomatoes are sweeter and have a higher amino acid content so they taste more delicious.

 Amino acids are responsible for the unique taste of crab and sea urchin

 Arginine is a bitter amino acid that brings out the unique taste of seafood.

 Here is a surprising fact.
 The taste of crab comes from just a few amino acids working together with nucleic acids and minerals, as shown above.
 The distinctive taste of sea urchin comes from a set of amino acids that includes bitter-tasting methionine and valine.

 Sea urchin taste can be reproduced in the lab by combining the five amino acids above in the same ratio found in actual sea urchins.
 When methionine is omitted, the taste becomes much like shrimp or crab.

 Breakdown of proteins increases the amino acid content for more delicious taste.

 When lions catch their prey in the wild, they first eat the pancreas, small intestines, and liver.
 These organs are richer in amino acids than muscle and so they taste better.
 Two or three days later after the lions have left their prey, hyenas and other animals move in to eat the muscle.
 By that time, the muscle proteins have started to break down into amino acids and nucleic acids, making the meat taste much better.